-Komatsuna is an Asian green similar to tatsoi, but has a denser, less juicy texture.
+Komatsuna is an Asian green similar to tatsoi and bok choy, but has a denser, less juicy texture.
 Traditionally used in Japan either steamed and seasoned with soy sauce or in stir-fries and soups.
-It is also excellent braised or, at the baby-leaf stage, used in salads.
+It is also excellent braised or used in salads.

 How to Store: